 Nufarm's approach to risk and governance focuses on effective identification and management of risk to assist us in executing our business strategies.
-An overview of our approach to risk management and internal control is included in section 6 of the Corporate Governance Statement.
+An overview of our approach to risk management and internal control is included in section 6 of the Corporate Governance Statement which will be included in the full annual report.